All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is 3 weeks enough to know if I am tolerating the medication?

 Yes.
 Three weeks at the starting dose is an excellent tolerability test.
-If you have managed well at this dose with resolved or minimal side effects, you are very likely to tolerate the next dose level too.
+If you have managed well at this dose with resolved or minimal side effects, you're very likely to tolerate the next dose level too.
 GLP-1 dose escalation

 When should I get lab work done?

 Most providers check labs at baseline (before starting) and again at 12 weeks.
 The 3-week mark is too early for meaningful HbA1c or lipid changes.
-If you have not had baseline labs drawn yet, get them now so you have a comparison point.
+If you haven't had baseline labs drawn yet, get them now so you have a comparison point.
 GLP-1 monitoring labs

 The Acceleration Is Coming